Home » Our Operations » Mining » The Konkola Mine

 The Konkola mine is situated in Chililabombwe, approximately 26 kilometres north of Chingola, and is the most northerly of the KCM’s Zambian Copperbelt mines.

-These mining operations currently exploit the Chililabombwe ore body by underground methods and have historically been focused on two existing shaft systems, No. 1 shaft and the No. 3 shaft.
+These operations currently mine the Chililabombwe ore body by underground methods and have historically been focused on two existing shaft systems, No. 1 shaft and the No. 3 shaft.
 The Konkola mine commenced production in 1957.
 The operating units at the Konkola mine are the underground mine (No. 1 shaft, No. 3 shaft and new No. 4 shaft), along with a number of ventilation shafts as well as the pipe shaft) and the Konkola east and west concentrators.
 In June 2006 KCM commenced sinking the No. 4 shaft in the Chililabombwe South ore body as a part of its flagship Konkola Deep Mine Project.

 Underground Mine